 Pros

-- Captures bacteria and virus carriers.
+- Captures microscopic particles carrying bacteria and viruses.

 Cons